whisperpine/totp-server/CONTRIBUTING.md

 - Review the prerelease.
   - If it's an unstable version (e.g. `v1.2.3-alpha.1`, `v1.2.3-beta.2`, `v1.2.3-rc.3`),
     everything is done.
-  - If it's a stable version and there's something wrong (it's rare): open RPs to fix issues,
+  - If it's a stable version and there's something wrong in which case new commits are required: open RPs to fix issues (see [Branching Strategy](#branching-strategy) below), and go through the releasing process again.
   - If it's a stable version and everything works as expected: edit the release and publish it.